-Continuity and Change in CSDE: The 1970s to the 1990s
+Continuity and Change in CSDE: The 1970s and 1980s

 When Sam Preston left UW to accept a position with United Nations in 1977, the University of Washington hired Tom Pullum to be the next Director of CSDE.
-Tom was a very well-trained sociologist demographer with a PhD from the University of Chicago and had worked on the World Fertility Project in London and on the faculty at the University of California-Davis.
-He was known for his expertise in mathematical demography, and his reputation in this area along with a strong publication record, may have been primary considerations for his appointment to follow Sam Preston as CSDE director.
-The reality is, however, that no mortal would have been able to follow in the footsteps of Sam Preston.
-Moreover, Tom was shy and was most comfortable in small groups discussing technical aspects of research.
-He was not endowed with the charisma and personality to engage in the bonhomie and outreach activities that are often necessary to create and sustain interdisciplinary participation that are generally part of most successful research centers.
+Tom was a sociologist demographer with a PhD from the University of Chicago and had worked on the World Fertility Project in London and served on the faculty at the University of California-Davis.
+With a strong publication record and expertise in mathematical demography, Tom might have been considered someone likely to follow in the footsteps of Sam Preston as CSDE director.
+Tom was also a very effective teacher and graduate student mentor.
+One former student describes Tom as "warm, approachable and of critical support at my beginning year or so of my doctoral career."
+Tom was also an effective research collaborator and jointly published article with CSDE faculty and graduate students.